EFTEC/ObjDoctor/README.md

 # ObjDoctor
 Object Doctor is a small tool for open and edit Obj Wavefront 3d format files

-It allows to open, edit and save it back 3d model stored in Obj Wavefront format by retaining (in the possible) the format and information of the original file.
-This program doesn't rebuild the OBJ file but it works based in the same file but only rebuilding the VERTEX and NORMALS.
+It allows to open, edit and save it back 3d model stored in Obj Wavefront format by **retaining the original format and information of the source file**.
+This program doesn't rebuild the OBJ file but it works based in the same file by only rebuilding the information VERTEX and NORMALS.

 So, if a obj file contains 5000 lines, the result also contains 5000 files, even if the result was scaled or translated.